-Two postdoctoral research positions are available in the lab of Nitin Tandon at Houston.
-This position is funded by a recently awarded BRAIN Initiative U01 grant for which Dr. Tandon is the PI.
-The project uses electro-corticographic (ECoG) recordings on a large cohort (n=80) to evaluate psycho-linguistic models of reading and speech production with the goal being to create network level representation of language.
-Collaborators on the project with whom the post-doc will work closely are Nathan Crone (Hopkins), Greg Hickok (UCI), Stanislas Dehaene (College de France), Xaq Pitkow (Baylor) and Josh Breier (UT Houston).
+Postdoctoral research positions are available in the lab of Nitin Tandon in Houston.
+These positions are funded by a BRAIN Initiative U01 grant that uses electro-corticographic (ECoG) recordings and fMRI on a large cohort (n=80) to evaluate psycholinguistic models of reading and speech production to create network level representation of language.
+Collaborators on the project include Greg Hickok, Stanislas Dehaene, Nathan Crone and Xaq Pitkow.
+The postdocs will benefit from a close interaction with these experts in the fields of reading, semantics, speech production and computational neuroscience.

-The selected individuals must have a Ph.D. in one or more of the following - neuroscience, psychology, cognitive science, mathematics, electrical engineering or computer science.
-Previous experience in neural time series data analysis or functional imaging studies of reading, speech production are highly desirable.
-Crucial is the ability to independently code in either or all of the following – MATLAB, R or Python.
-Given the multiple unpredictable variables and privacy issues around data collection in human patients, the individual must possess high ethical and professionalism standards, be able to adapt to a changing environment, reorganize schedules dynamically, and work with tight deadlines.
-The individual must possess the ability to work effectively independently, yet collaborate effectively on projects with multiple investigators.
-A strong publication record and excellent prior academic credentials are highly desirable.
+The selected individual must have a Ph.D. in one or more of the following: neuroscience, psychology, cognitive science, mathematics, electrical engineering or computer science.
+Previous experience in neural time series data analysis, functional imaging studies of language, or studies of speech production are desirable – but not crucial.
+They must possess the ability to independently code in any or all of the following: MATLAB, R or Python.
+Given the multiple unpredictable variables and privacy issues around data collection in human patients, the individual must possess high ethical and professionalism standards, be able to adapt to a changing environment, reorganize schedules dynamically, and work with short deadlines.
+A strong publication record and excellent academic credentials are highly desirable.